mazzi/mazzi.github.com/_posts/2019-08-07-PoC-RoR-React-and-csv.md

         export default Result;

+Run the rails server with `rails s` and the webpack sever `./bin/webpack-dev-server`.
 Heading now to `http://localhost:3000/` you should see something like this:

 <img src="/images/2019/2019-08-07-form.png" alt="Simple form in React and RoR" class="center" />